DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

     * playGame(method)
 * **Main**
     * createScene(method)
+* **Other simulation classes**
+    * Schelling's Model of Segregation
+    * Wa-Tor World Model of Predator-Prey Relationships
+    * Spread of Fire
+    * Each simulation will extend Cell
+    * Each simulation will override the update() method in Cell to fit the rules of the simulation

 ###Design Considerations:
 * Deliberation on where we want to create the grid for the cells.